peytoncordero/DRI25/command-line.md

 Hello world from the command line
 ```

 This is how the CLI prints the text.
-How can we ask the computer to print a text on a file instead of printing it on the command line?
+How can we ask the computer to print this same text on a file instead of printing it in the terminal?

-We use the redirect symbol (a greater-than symbol):
+We use the redirect symbol `>` (a greater-than symbol):

 ```console
 $ echo “This is my cheat sheet”  > cheat-sheet.txt